andrew/ultimate-awesome/README.md

 - [Awesome-NeRFs-3DGS-underwater-robotics](https://github.com/AlePuglisi/Awesome-NeRFs-3DGS-underwater-robotics) - A list of resources to start with Neural Radiance Fields (NeRFs) and 3D Gaussian Splatting (3DGS).
 From foundations to novelty, tailored for Robotics applications and the marine domain.
 - [awesomets1resources](https://github.com/alexjyong/awesomets1resources) - List of content for The Sims 1.
 - [awesome-deno](https://github.com/AM-77/awesome-deno) - 😎 Curated list of Deno's libraries, resources, articles and all sort of awesome things.
+- [awesome-ai-in-radiation-oncology](https://github.com/amithjkamath/awesome-ai-in-radiation-oncology) - A curated list of AI and machine learning resources for radiation oncology.
 - [awesome-evm-data-tools](https://github.com/anastasiarods/awesome-evm-data-tools) - Awesome list of EVM data tools and libraries.
 - [awesome-agentic-ai-js](https://github.com/andreibesleaga/awesome-agentic-ai-js) - Agentic AI with JavasScript/TypeScript.
 - [python-workshop-7](https://github.com/anishLearnsToCode/python-workshop-7) - Python 🐍 Workshop on Language Basics, Constructs and introduction in Data Structures & Algorithms 👨‍💻 @ What After College 🎓.